CMSC129-njh/CMSC129_LabAssign2/README.md

 ## 📁 Project Structure

 Laravel follows a standard MVC structure.
-Here's what you'll be working with:
+This is what it should resemble (does not have to be exactly this, of course:

 ```
 your-laravel-project/